Tempering stochastic density functional theory: Results

 The numerical parameters for the runs are summarized in Table~\ref{tab:I}.
 There are several points to note.

-First, since the three systems have progressively smaller band gap $E_{g}$, the larger system requires the largest value of $\beta$ and a correspondingly larger Chebyshev expansion length $K$.

-Furthermore, we compare t-sDFT to sDFT, where in the latter we use (for all systems) $N_{s}=30$ orbitals.
-For each system, the value of $\beta$ (associated with the low temperature) was the same in the sDFT and t-sDFT, so the number of polynomials terms ($K$), was the same for sDFT and for the correction ($\Delta n(\boldsymbol{r})$) in t-sDFT.

-Finally, note that the warm temperature calculations which require most of the numerical work have their expansion length $K^{w}$ and their number of stochastic orbitals $N_{s}^{w}$ chosen in a manner that renders the total work $W^{tot}$ independent of the ratio $\beta/\beta^{w}$.
-This allows us to compare the efficacy of the method in terms of the reduction of fluctuations as a function of $\beta/\beta^{w}$.
+First, since the three systems have with increasing size a progressively smaller band gap, $E_{g}$, the larger systems require larger values of $\beta$ and correspondingly larger Chebyshev expansion lengths, $K$.
+Furthermore, we use (for all systems) $N_{s}=30$ orbitals for the sDFT calculations.
+Finally, note that the warm temperature calculations which require most of the numerical work have an expansion length $K^{w}$ and a corresponding number of stochastic orbitals $N_{s}^{w}$ chosen so that the total work $W^{tot}$ is the same for each value of $\beta/\beta^{w}$ (this includes sDFT at $\beta/\beta^{w}=1$).
+This allows us to compare the efficacy of tempering in terms of the reduction of fluctuations as a function of $\beta/\beta^{w}$.